-- Wayfinding: Push the “Find Me” button at any time to find your exact location in the museum, then search an artwork and tap the gallery number to find exactly what you are looking for and how to get there.
+- Find Me: When connected to WiFi push the “Find Me” button at any time to find your exact location in the museum, then search an artwork and tap the gallery number to find the exact gallery location you are looking for.

-- Content: The App includes every artwork on view and more than 1,500 videos available for selected artworks.
+- Content: The app includes every artwork in the CMA’s collection that is on view and more than 1,500 videos available for selected artworks.
+Bring headphones or earbuds to enjoy these videos during your visit.
 New content is generated on an ongoing basis.
 Changes to any object on view are dynamically and immediately updated from the backend systems across the app and throughout the museum.

 - Nearby Artworks: Visitor-favorited and featured artworks.

 - Gallery List: Under Galleries, pull up the Gallery List to explore each gallery by subject, and locate the restrooms, elevators and exits on each floor.

 During the museum’s open hours an ArtLens Gallery technician will be available to provide technical assitance, additionally, help is available by emailing: artlens [at] clevelandart.org.

 After Your Visit

 Keep exploring the CMA’s collection, even after leaving.
 Build a tour from your favorited artworks, so you can see them from anywhere.
 Dive deeper into the CMA’s Open Access collection and get creative.
 Share, collaborate, and remix images in any way you like.

 Search: Browse through the CMA’s collection, searching by artist name, artwork title, and accession number to discover works on view in the museum.